Weaving Words & Women

 Watch the nimble fingers of the women weavers with their vibrant strands of wool.
 Open the pages of your journal and weave your own tapestry with words.

-This itinerary is designed to allow for a relaxed and flexible pace with plenty of opportunities for cultural interaction, creative facilitation, writing and rejuvenation, and for your own individual needs.
+This sample itinerary is designed to allow for a relaxed and flexible pace with plenty of opportunities for cultural interaction, creative facilitation, writing and rejuvenation, and for your own individual needs.
 Lodging is double occupancy, in clean, comfortable accommodations, with private bath.
 Single rooms may be arranged for a single supplement fee.
 Scroll down for photos of lodging accommodations.

 Click for MORE LOGISTICAL INFORMATION